ankitagrawal1/Practice-Problems/HackerRank/Algorithms/Implementation/3DSurfaceArea.md

 ## Solution

 It took me a bit of time to first determine how I should be going about calculating the surface area for the possible toys.
-However, after briefly examining sample input 1 with a friend, I was able to rethink how I was calculating the surface area manually and translate that solution successfully into code.
+However, after briefly examining sample input 1 with a friend to try and confirm its surface area, I realized I was overcomplicating the problem -- as a result, I rethought how I was calculating the surface area manually and translated that solution successfully into code.
 Below is my subsequently working solution for the problem in HackerRank:

 ```
 public static int surfaceArea(List<List<Integer>> A) {